Trend lines are one of the most useful and versatile tools used by forex traders.

 Well, just imagine if you were trading at levels a) and b).

-What Does It Mean When A Trend line Breaks ?
+What Does It Mean When A Trend line Breaks?

-First of all, it DOES NOT ALWAYS signal a reversal.
+First of all, it DOES NOT ALWAYS signal a reversal!

 It merely indicates that the trend you were following is now over.
-From that point, price may move sideways, resume a similar trend at a later stage, or start to form a reversal pattern.

-It is beyond the scope of this article to discuss in depth, the nature and behaviour of price in trends, so let’s concentrate on the essentials.
+From that point, price may move sideways, resume a similar trend at a later stage, or start to form a reversal.
+It is beyond the scope of this introductory article on trend lines to discuss in depth, the nature and behaviour of price action in trends, at the end of trends and in reversals, so let’s concentrate on the essentials.

-Let’s take a look at some examples.
+Let’s look at some examples to demonstrate this.

 Here’s another one…..